To uncover biological knowledge and new medicines by developing advanced methods to quantify and mine the rich information present in images.

 - Assist in the preparation of scientific manuscripts, grants, and presentations, and submit work to preprint archives when collaborators allow.

 - Give drafts of your proposals or manuscripts to the group's leaders well in advance of deadlines to allow adequate time for feedback.
+Do not submit abstracts, papers or presentations without checking with Anne first.

 - Inform leadership if you are not getting the resources, advice, or training you need.